saiprabhat/saiprabhat/README.md

 ## I am a Student and Gamer

-- 🌱 Currently learning everything
+- 🌱 Currently learning everything I can
-- 🥅 2020 Goals: Read atleast 20 books
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play sports or games!

 ### Connect with me: